Create Custom Layouts

-Bullseye allows Administrators to create custom admin layouts to allow different user roles to view and edit different sets of location or lead information.
+Bullseye allows Administrators to create custom admin layouts to allow different user roles to view and edit different sets of location, lead, or event information.
 Multiple layouts can be created, and each layout can be assigned to 1 or more roles.
 Each layout can be configured to display any available fields or field blocks.

 Our Headings, HTML, and Text Block fields help you clearly define groups of related fields, and add instructions or minor notes above a group of fields.
 This helps users get acquainted with forms they will be using, making using the form easier.
 See examples and learn how to use these blocks below:

 Headings: A distinctive gray background and larger font helps identify the start of related content, and visually groups fields together

 HTML: Include extra visual reinforcement through images or HTML.